spezifisch/rueder/README.md

 While the `docker-compose.*` files in the main directory are for production use the ones inside `backend/` and `frontend/` are intended for development purposes.
+The Dockerfiles for production and development are named `Dockerfile` and `Dockerfile.dev` respectively and are located next to each other in the `docker` sub-directories inside the backend and frontend directories.

 To start a local instance of `rueder3` with hot-reload on code changes, simply do: